 What is a DOCX document file?

 A DOCX file is a Microsoft Word document that typically contains text.
 DOCX is the newer version of DOC, the original official Microsoft Word file format.
-They are opened using Microsoft Word, but are also opened using alternate software.
+They are both opened using Microsoft Word, though alternate software programs open them as well.
 A DOCX is a convenient XML format, making it incredibly popular.

 The DOCX is a smaller document file format than the DOC, making it convenient to send via email and store on a hard drive.
-The DOCX is a compressed file, meaning it’s shrunken in size to make a lesser impact on storage space.
-A DOCX is opened using Microsoft Word.
-It’s also opened using alternative programs downloaded from the internet.
+The DOCX is a compressed file, meaning it’s shrunken in size to reduce its impact on storage space.
+A DOCX is opened either using Microsoft Word or alternative, third-party programs.

-Articles, newsletters and certain advertisements are best created using DOCX.
+Articles, newsletters and advertisements are best created using DOCX.
 A DOCX is used to create resumes and cover letters, though it’s not ideal because of how easy it is to edit a DOCX.
-Consider a different file format, especially for professional documents such as cover letters or resumes.
-A format such as PDF is better in this instance because it’s harder to accidentally edit or change.
+In these instances, consider a different file format, especially for professional documents such as cover letters or resumes.
+A format such as a PDF document file is better in this instance because it’s harder to accidentally edit or change.

 To convert a DOCX file: